Most split routines will have a chest/triceps day and a back/biceps day.

 - What About Leg Day?: Okay, this routine does technically have a leg day.
 But, the fact that you’re spending 3 out of 4 of your workouts on your upper body and just one on your lower body (which accounts for half of your body) is a bit ridiculous.
 There’s not much logic behind 72 upper body sets vs. 21 lower body sets each week.

-Can You Do Chest and Back Same Day Twice a Week?
+Can You Workout Chest and Back on the Same Day Twice a Week?

 Well, that depends.

-The first question you have to ask yourself is whether you plan to hit your biceps, triceps, and deltoids separately during the week.
+The first question you have to ask yourself is – Do you plan to hit your biceps, triceps, and deltoids separately during the week?
 If so, then this isn’t a great idea.

 Remember, most chest exercises will also use triceps while back exercises utilize the biceps.
 So, you’re going to have to plan out 2-3 days of rest between workouts every time you plan to hit your upper body muscles.